motethansen/bookmark_extension/Readme.md

 The next features for this browser extension are:

 - [ ] Firefox compatible extension
-- [ ] Test and fix with Brave and Arch
+- [ ] Test and fix with Brave and Arc
 - [ ] Safari extension
 - [ ] Microsoft Edge extension
 - [ ] Configure a folder to store all the bookmarks (to be setup by user in the extension display)